Hampshire College

 Higher-income families ($110K+)

 Families earning $110,000+ pay $37,221 per year.
-Four-year cost around $149,000 against $24,900 median 6-year earnings produces the worst cost-to-earnings ratio of any institution in this batch.
+Four-year cost around $149,000 against $24,900 median 6-year earnings produces the worst cost-to-earnings ratio of any institution in our dataset.
 Full-pay Hampshire enrollment is a purely values-driven decision; the Scorecard financial case is essentially absent.
 Families need to honestly assess whether Hampshire's pedagogical model is worth the premium over comparable unconventional colleges at lower price points.

 Earnings by Major